jinsonvarghese/Cybersecurity/Docker/VAPT Toolkit/README.md

 # Vulnerability Assessment & Penetration Testing Toolkit

-A toolkit aiming to help you **automate** some of the initial tests when starting VAPT on a target web application. https://hub.docker.com/r/jinsonvarghese/vapt
+A toolkit aiming to help **automate** some of the initial tests done when starting VAPT on a target web application. https://hub.docker.com/r/jinsonvarghese/vapt

 # What it does currently